panpanzhang99299/panpanzhang99299.github.io/_pages/research.md

 Longitudinal data analysis
 ====================
 This is the primary focus of my current reserch.
 We are committed to developing novel statistical methods for assessing dementia risk in neurodegenerative diseases and related disorders.
-Specifically, we investigate missing data, measurement error and variable selection problems, and focus on the applications to Alzheimer's Disease, Parkinson's Disease and other neurodegenerative disorders.  **Main collaborator(s):**
+Specifically, we investigate missing data, measurement error and variable selection problems, and focus on the applications to Alzheimer's Disease, Parkinson's Disease and other neurodegenerative disorders.  **Collaborator(s):**
 * [Dandan Liu](https://biostat.app.vumc.org/wiki/Main/DandanLiu)
 * [Sharon X. Xie](https://www.dbei.med.upenn.edu/bio/sharon-xiangwen-xie-phd).